rock-core/tools-graph_analysis/README.md

 The doxygen documentation contains all information on how to start using the library along with the general API documentation.

+## Merge Request and Issue Tracking

+Gitlab is used for pull request and issue tracking: https://git.hb.dfki.de/dfki-libraries/graph_analysis/issues

 ## License